[Radius] Testing Radius authentication via global (radtest)

 Hello, this is Nagatani from the System Development Department.

-1. Local server with FreeRadius installed
+1. A local server with FreeRadius installed

 2. AWS server with FreeRadius and DaloRadius installed